GLmaths/testing-theory/theories/README.md

 # For ACCS_SEQ.v

-ACCS + SEQ is an Asynchronous Communicating System with Sequentiation.
+ACCS + SEQ is an Asynchronous Communicating System with Sequentiation made by Gaëtan Lopez, Hugo Feree and Giovanni Bernardi.

 The COQ file is made by Gaëtan Lopez, supervised by Hugo Feree.